A bijective proof of Andrews' refinement of the Alladi-Schur theorem: Introduction

 In private communications, see \cite{Andrews2019}, K. Alladi informed G. Andrews of a new variant of Schur's partition theorem that deserved closer study.
 That variant, which Andrews dubbed the Alladi-Schur theorem, is the following.
 The number of partitions of $n$ into odd parts, each occurring at most twice, is equivalent to the number of Schur partitions of $n$.
 Recall that Schur partitions are partitions where the gap between consecutive parts is $\geq3$ and no consecutive multiples of $3$ occur.
 Subsequently, Andrews was able to refine the result to what follows.\\

 Denote by $m(\pi)$ the number of parts \textbf{plus} the number of even parts of the partition $\pi$.
 Let $\mathcal{D}(m,n)$ denote the set of Schur partitions of $n$ with $m(\pi)=m$.
-Let $\mathcal{C}(m,n)$ denote the set of partitions of $n$ into $m$ odd parts that repeat at most twice.
+Let $\mathcal{C}(m,n)$ denote the set of partitions of $n$ into $m$ odd parts, each occurring at most twice.
 For the remainder of this paper, we will call members of $\mathcal{C}(m,n)$ Alladi partitions.
 Then, Andrews was able to show that

 by means of generating functions \cite{Andrews2019}.
 More specifically, in \cite{Andrews2019}, Andrews established equation (1) by showing that

 where $|\mathcal{D}(m,n)|=D(m,n)$.\\

 Here, I will establish equation (1) by giving a bijection from the set $\mathcal{D}(m,n)$ to the set $\mathcal{C}(m,n)$.\\